siy/booter-injector/README.md

     }
 ~~~~

-Note that singleton binding by default is performed as lazy (i.e. lazy singleton will be created).
+Singleton binding by default is performed as lazy (i.e. lazy singleton will be created).
 If eager singleton is
 necessary, there is also **toEagerSingleton()** method.
 Lazy singleton binding can be made explicit by using
 **toLazySingleton()** method.
 Obviously plain **toSingleton()** is just a synonym to **toLazySingleton()**.